Rene Gagnon: Second flag-raiser corrections

 A Marine Corps investigation of the identities of the six second flag-raisers began in December 1946 and concluded in January 1947 that it was Cpl.
 Harlon Block (KIA) and not Sgt.
 Henry Hansen (KIA) at the base of the flagstaff in the Rosenthal photograph, and that no blame was to be placed on anyone in this matter.
 The identities of the other five second flag-raisers were confirmed.

 In 2016, the Marine Corps review board launched another investigation, announcing in June 2016 that former Marine Harold Schultz was in the photograph and former Navy corpsman John Bradley was not.
 Pfc.
 Franklin Sousley (KIA), not Harold Schultz, is now in the position initially ascribed to Bradley (fourth from left) in the photograph and Schultz is now in Sousley's former position (second from left) in the photograph.
 The identities of the other five flag-raisers were confirmed.
 Schultz never publicly mentioned his role as a flag-raiser or that he was in Rosenthal's photograph.

 In October 2019, a third Marine Corps investigation concluded that former Marine Harold Keller, not Rene Gagnon (fifth from left), was actually depicted in Rosenthal's photo.
-Gagnon who carried the larger second flag up Mount Suribachi, helped lower the first flagstaff and removed the first flag at the time the second flag was raised.
+Gagnon carried the larger second flag up Mount Suribachi, helped lower the first flagstaff, and removed the first flag at the time the second flag was raised.
 The identities of the other five flag raisers were confirmed.
 Like Schultz, Keller never publicly mentioned his role in the flag-raising or that he was in Rosenthal's photograph.